 In addition to the local and state governmental agency partnerships, the Port has been intentional in building relationships with various government partners and stakeholders.
-In addition to revenue bond funds, the Port utilizes federal and state grants to undertake projects identified in the annual capital outlay plan.
 The Public and Government Relations Manager establishes and maintains effective, cooperative relationships with the community, government officials, educational partners and their representatives, news media, customers, stakeholder organizations and other groups.